catid/snowshoe/README.md

 roughly 3x faster than normal OpenSSL, pegging Snowshoe roughly 6x faster than OpenSSL 1.0.1e for the same security level.

+And indeed building OpenSSL 1.0.1e with `make tests`, after configuring for 64-bit builds and enabling the timing tests macros in `crypto/ec/ectest.c` show that it takes roughly 4 milliseconds to perform a point multiplication, which is about 100x (!) slower in reality.

 ## Details